ekhmoi/what-appears/1_chapters/02-what-appears/07-recap.md

 ### Where we go next

----

 Two big pieces are still mostly in the background:

 - **Feeling** – how sensations, emotions, moods, and valence show up in the same field.
-- **Difficulty** – what happens when parts of the field feel unsafe, overwhelming, or unsolvable.
+- **Difficulty** – what happens when parts of the field feel unsafe, overwhelming, or unsolvable (especially around self and others).

 In Part II we’ll bring **feelings** into this map:

 - how comfort and threat appear,
 - how “pull” and “avoidance” feel,
-- how uncertainty shows up as a texture, not just as an idea.
+- how uncertainty shows up as a texture, not just as an idea,
+- how all of that interacts with self, story, and other people.

 We’ll keep using the same ingredients: